nuxt/nuxt/docs/3.api/1.composables/use-lazy-async-data.md

 <script setup>
 /* Navigation will occur before fetching is complete.
+  Handle pending and error states directly within your component's template.
+*/
-  Handle pending and error states directly within your component's template */ const { pending, data: count } = useLazyAsyncData('count', () => $fetch('/api/count'))
+const { pending, data: count } = useLazyAsyncData('count', () => $fetch('/api/count'))

 watch(count, (newCount) => {
-  // Because count starts out null, you won't have access
+  // Because `count` is null at the beginning, you won't have access
   // to its contents immediately, but you can watch it.
 })
 </script>
 ```

 ::alert{type=warning}
-`useLazyAsyncData` is a reserved function name transformed by the compiler, so you should not name your own function `useLazyAsyncData`.
+`useLazyAsyncData` is a reserved function name transformed by the compiler, so you should not name your function `useLazyAsyncData`.
 ::

 :ReadMore{link="/docs/getting-started/data-fetching#uselazyasyncdata"}